Jet Lag and MelatoninSkip to the navigation

 - When you fly west, the number of days to recover equals about half the number of time zones.
 So if you cross six time zones, it will take you 3 days to recover.

 Melatonin is a hormone the body makes that regulates the cycle of sleeping and waking.
 Taking melatonin may help "reset" your sleep and wake cycle.
-Some studies show that using it reduces how much jet lag people report on both eastward and westward flights.
-1 But other studies have not shown a benefit.
-2

 You can try taking melatonin to reduce the symptoms of jet lag.
 Suggestions about times and dosages vary among researchers who have studied melatonin.
 Recommendations include: